cerebris/jsonapi-resources/README.md

 ```

 Handling the error and rendering the appropriate code is now the resonsiblity of the
-appliation and could be handled like this:
+application and could be handled like this:

 ```ruby
 class ApiController < ApplicationController